Neal Beidleman

-Neal Jay Beidleman is an American mountaineer, known for surviving the 1996 Mount Everest disaster.
-After the disaster, his explorations were profiled on the U.S. news programs Nightline and Frontline, in which his decisions and patience were credited for likely saving the lives of himself and several other less-experienced climbers along the Kangshung Face.
-Beidleman has reached the summit of eight-thousanders five times, Mount Everest three times, and Makalu and Cho Oyu one time each.
+Neal Jay Beidleman is an American mountaineer known for surviving the 1996 Mount Everest disaster.
+After the disaster, his explorations were profiled on the U.S. news programs Nightline and Frontline, in which his decisions and patience were credited for likely saving the lives of himself and several other less-experienced climbers.
+Beidleman has reached the summit of eight-thousanders five times, including Mount Everest three times, and Makalu and Cho Oyu one time each.

 Background

-Neal Beidleman grew up in Colorado, as the son of ski lodge operator and resort planner.
+Beidleman grew up in Colorado, as the son of a ski lodge operator and resort planner.
 At age 5, the Beidleman family moved to Aspen, where Neal "grew up on skis" and went on to learn to mountain climb and would guide tours for children during the summer.

 He participated in ski races while attending University of Colorado and earning a degree in engineering.
 After university he moved to California to work as an engineer, but the death of his younger brother encouraged him to live every day at its fullest.
 It was then he headed to the Himalayas.

-On May 15 1994, the anniversary of the first summit (1955), Neal Beidleman accompanied Anatoli Boukreev on a summit of Makalu.
-Anatoli has planned a record speed ascent, but gave up that idea after realizing his tent in camp III was destroyed by strong wind.
+On May 15, 1994, the 39th anniversary of the first summit of Makalu, Beidleman and Anatoli Boukreev summitted the mountain.
+Anatoli had planned a record speed ascent, but gave up that idea after realizing his tent in camp III was destroyed by strong wind.
 It was on this trip that Beidleman became engaged to his wife Amy.

-1996 Everest Disaster
+1996 Everest disaster

-Neal Beidleman was working as a guide with his co-worker and friend Scott Fischer in the spring of 1996 on Mount Everest.
-While the assistant guide for the team, Beidleman successfully summitted Everest for the first time on May 10, 1996.
-After the summit, a strong storm descended, setting off a series of events that would later cause the deaths of Fischer and several other climbers.
-The survival of some of Everest's summiteers that day have been directly attributed to Beidleman's efforts to guide clients to safety after Fischer's death.
+Beidleman was working as a guide for his friend Scott Fischer on the 1996 Mountain Madness Everest expedition.
+He successfully summitted Everest for the first time on the trip.
+After he reached the summit, a strong storm moved in, setting off a series of events that caused the deaths of Fischer and seven others.
+The survival of some of Everest's climbers that day has been directly attributed to Beidleman's efforts to guide clients to safety.